Author: Jon Lorsch

 The videocast from our April 17 Early-Career Investigator Lecture with Jeramiah Smith is now available.
 Jeramiah, an associate professor at the University of Kentucky, gives a fascinating talk about his genomic research with sea lampreys.
 He then offers advice for students interested in biomedical research careers.
 I encourage you to take a look and share the video with students and postdocs in your labs and departments.

 We launched this annual lecture series three years ago both to highlight the achievements of our early-career grantees, and to encourage undergraduates and other students to pursue careers in biomedical research.
-This year, a group of nearly 30 students from the ASCEND program Link to external web site at Morgan State University attended in person (and asked some outstanding questions!).
+This year, a group of nearly 30 students from the ASCEND program at Morgan State University attended in person (and asked some outstanding questions!).

 Continue reading “Early-Career Speaker Describes Genomic Antics of Ancient Vertebrate, Answers Questions from Undergrads”